tunjing998/webprogramming_ca/README.md

 ## Getting Started
-1. Download this repository (note: download, don't clone).
-2. Extract, rename, and move such that the project is located at `/path/to/XAMPP/htdocs/wp_ca3_lastName_firstName/` (replacing names with your own);
+1. One team member should **Fork** this repository using their online GIT repository hosting provider of choice, as discussed in class.
+This team member should then ensure all other team members have full access to the repository.
+2. Each team member should then **clone** the repository to their local machine to begin work
-3. Copy `config.php.sample` to `config.php` (note that this is gitignored -- it should **not** be included in your repository).
+3. Each team member (on their local machine) should copy `config.php.sample` to `config.php` (note that this is gitignored -- it should **not** be included in your repository).
-4. Initialize the downloaded folder as a GIT repository (`git init`);
-5. Create a repository for your project on GitLab, GitHub, or BitBucket
-6. Make the above repository the *remote* for your *local* repository (`git remote add origin ...`).
+4. At this point, each team member should create a new **branch** for the first feature they will be working on.
+5. Each team member should remember to **push** their local branches to the remote (branch of the same name) as they would normally push if they were working on the master branch.
+6. Individual branches should be periodically **merge**d into master
+7. Whenever the previous action (6) occurs, each team member should **merge** the remote master branch into their local working branches.
+8. Initial actions for team members, after they have branched, should include:
-7. Replace the contents of this README with headings for your own README content
+  * Replace the contents of this README with headings for your own README content
-8. Edit the project `.htaccess` file to reflect the new location for the rewrite rule
+  * Edit the project `.htaccess` file to reflect the new location for the rewrite rule
-8. Make your first commit and push.
-9. **Remove any files which you don't need for your project** (the example controllers, etc).
+  * **Remove any files which you don't need for your project** (the example controllers, etc).

 ## New in Version 0.2.0 (CA4 Starter Code)
 * Adds [`\Rapid\ConfigFile::getContent()`](#config-file-helper) helper